DomPatchara/Eccomerce-Web/README.md

 # Ecommerce Project (React)

-This is an ecommerce web application built using React.
+This is a simple ecommerce web application built with React.
 It allows users to browse products, add them to the cart, and proceed with checkout.
-The project demonstrates basic ecommerce functionality like product listing, cart management, and order processing.

-## Demo
-You can view the live demo of the project here: [Link to live demo]
+This project serves as a learning base for React and frontend development.

 ## Features
-- Product listing with images, descriptions, and prices
+- **Product Listing**: View products with images, descriptions, and prices.
+- **Filtering & Sorting**: Filter products by category and sort by price or other criteria.
+- **Search Functionality**: Quickly find products by name.
+- **Shopping Cart**:
-- Add/remove products to/from the shopping cart
+  - Add/remove products.
-- View the cart with a summary of items and total price
+  - View cart summary with total price.
-- Checkout form with basic validation
+- **Order Process**:
+  - Delivery information & payment method (UI only).
+  - View ordered items after checkout.
+- **User Authentication (UI only)**: Sign up and login pages.
-- Responsive design for mobile and desktop views
+- **Responsive Design**: Works on both mobile and desktop devices.

 ## Technologies Used
-- **React** for the front-end user interface
+- **Vite**: Fast build tool for development and production
+- **React**: Frontend framework.
-- **React Router** for page navigation
+- **React Router**: For navigation between pages.
-- **Redux** for state management
+- **React Context**: Manages global state.
-- **CSS (or styled-components)** for styling
+- **TailwindCSS**: For styling and responsive design.